Unfortunately, many VPNs are not safe. Learn what you need to know about choosing a safe VPN, and how to make them even safer.

 Many VPNs are claiming to have servers in countries that they don’t, while using various tools to make it seem like the traffic is actually routed through said countries.

 Even if a VPN provider is completely honest and transparent about their service, things can still go wrong.

 There have been several common types of leaks that have popped up in the VPN world over the years, including DNS, IPv4 and IPv6, and WebRTC leaks.

 There’s also the ever-present possibility of leaks caused by a dropped connection.

-Unfortunately, most VPNs simply don’t have the proper leak protections and kill switches built into their software to protect against all of these, meaning your data can be exposed when you least expect it.
+Unfortunately, many VPNs simply don’t have the proper leak protections and kill switches built into their software to protect against all of these, meaning your data can be exposed when you least expect it.

 Even if you’re protected 99% of the time, that 1% can leave you vulnerable.

-- Learn more: how to tell if your VPN is leaking your data
+- Learn more: How to tell if your VPN is leaking your data

 VPNs that Pay for Reviews